tcaceresm/md_analysis/README.md

 # md_analysis
 Scripts used to setup, run and analyze MD.
 This is not intended for all purposes.
-It's just an automation of my tasks: 5 repetitions of different ligands docked to only one receptor, containing one cofactor.
+It's just an automation of my tasks: setup and run  5 repetitions molecular dynamics simulations of different ligands docked to only one receptor, containing one cofactor.
 ## setupMD.sh
 The main goal is to have only essential files required to setup the molecular dynamics.
 There is a lot of software/workflows capable of doing this but I dont require that complexity (I used to use FEW workflow).
 This script is used to create folder structure and configure input files.
+Also, it will calculate the charges (AM1-BCC) of ligands and cofactor, prepare frcmod, lib and topology files.
 Obviously, you can change the input configurations files to meet your requirements.
 ### Usage
 ```bash